JamesDHW/Article---Gatsby-Blog/src/blog/2021/08/building-your-own-blog-with-gatsby-and-github-pages/index.md

 You can find the preview card I made [here](https://github.com/JamesDHW/blog/blob/master/src/components/BlogPreviewCard/BlogPreviewCard.jsx).

-# Step 3 - Write your first article
+# Write your first article

 Create a new file called `src/blog/article-one/index.md` and add the metadata as below: